 A Web Application Firewall (WAF) is an application firewall for HTTP applications.
-It applies sets of rules and performs behavioral analysis to block malicious traffic from reaching your origin server.
+A WAF applies sets of rules and performs behavioral analysis to block malicious traffic from your origin server.

-Cyber-criminals are increasingly using automation to carry out attacks on web-applications for several reasons, including:
+Cyber-criminals use automation to carry out attacks on web applications for several reasons.
+Automation tools:

-- Automation tools enable the attacker to hit more applications and exploit more vulnerabilities than any other manual method.
+- Enable the attacker to hit more applications and exploit more vulnerabilities than other manual methods.

-- The automatic tools that are available online and save the attacker the trouble of studying attack methods and coming up with exploits applications are vulnerable to.
+- Are available online and save the attacker time from studying attack methods and developing exploits that applications are vulnerable to.

-- These tools are optimized to use resources more efficiently.
+- Are optimized to use resources more efficiently.

-The StackPath WAF behavioral analysis blocks any non-human traffic from reaching your site.
-Advanced user behavioral analysis blocks automated scanners, bots and, other automated tools from accessing your application, while known bots will be allowed (e.g. known search engines).
+The StackPath WAF behavioral analysis blocks any non-human traffic.
+Advanced user behavioral analysis blocks automated scanners, bots, and other automated tools from accessing your application, while known bots, such are known search engine, are allowed.

-StackPath allows you to blacklist traffic originating from well-known IP addresses, allowing you to block malicious traffic without having to inspect it first.
-StackPath's Central Security Cloud constantly collects, updates, and validates these IPs using multiple sources and publishes blacklisted IP addresses to all StackPath Service Nodes.
-Using this intelligence, you can decide whether to block, challenge, or allow traffic from highly suspect entities.
+StackPath allows you to blacklist traffic that originates from well-known IP addresses.
+StackPath's Central Security Cloud constantly collects, updates, and validates these IP addresses using multiple sources.
+These IP addresses are blacklisted and published to all StackPath Service Nodes.
+With this information, you can decide to block, challenge, or allow traffic from highly suspect entities.

 DDoS L7 Protection